AscendNTNU/ros-workshop/README.md

 ## Run the code
 Open up 2 terminal windows and in both go to catkin_ws and run `source devel/setup.bash`.
 This gives the terminal access to all your ROS packages.

 1. In the first terminal we will start the ROS master node.
-Do this by typing
+Do this by typing:
 ```bash
 roscore
 ```

-2. In the second node we will start the perception node.
+2. In the second node we will start the perception node:
 ```bash
 rosrun ros_workshop perception.py
 ```